 As a standard University College Admissions Service (UCAS), A levels are awarded 'UCAS Points'.
-These are used to set the entrance criteria for courses at some universities.
+These are used to set the entrance criteria for courses at university.

-Most universities in the UK will accept only the top 3 A Level grades.
+Most universities in the UK will accept only the top 3 A Level grades or combinations of exam grades with a total maximum possible score of 158 UCAS Points.